Picovoice/rhino/binding/angular/projects/rhino-web-angular/README.md

 All modern browsers (Chrome/Edge/Opera, Firefox, Safari) are supported, including on mobile.
 Internet Explorer is _not_ supported.

-Using the Web Audio API requires a secure context (HTTPS connection), with the exception of `localhost`, for local development.
+Using the Web Audio API requires a secure context (HTTPS connection) - except `localhost` - for local development.

 ## AccessKey